Griffin-McCauley/VehicleRoutingProblem/README.md

 This program can be executed for a specific VRP via the command line by running `python3 Griffin_McCauley_VRP.py {path_to_problem}`.

-Evaluating the program over all of the training problems provided in the trainingProblems folder can be achieved by running `python3 evaluateShared.py --cmd "python3 Griffin_McCauley_VRP.py" --problemDir trainingProblems`.
+Evaluating the program over all of the training problems provided in the `trainingProblems` folder can be achieved by running `python3 evaluateShared.py --cmd "python3 Griffin_McCauley_VRP.py" --problemDir trainingProblems`.

 ## Evaluation Results

-Evaluating the program described above (and implemented in Python in Griffin_McCauley_VRP.py), this methology is able to achieve an average total cost of **47945.39** on the problems contained within the trainingProblems folder of this repository.
+The program described above and implemented in Python in `Griffin_McCauley_VRP.py` is able to achieve an average total cost of **47945.39** when evaluated on the problems contained within the `trainingProblems` folder of this repository.

 ## References